nghorbani/amass/README.md

 ## Tutorials
 We release tools and multiple Jupyter notebooks to demonstrate how to use AMASS to animate SMPLH body model.

-Furthermore, as promised in the supplementary material of the paper we release code to produce synthetic mocap using [DFaust](http://dfaust.is.tue.mpg.de) registrations.
+Furthermore, as promised in the supplementary material of the paper, we release code to produce synthetic mocap using [DFaust](http://dfaust.is.tue.mpg.de) registrations.

 Please refer to [tutorials](/notebooks) for further details.

 ## Citation